7 TOP Mini Wood Burning Stoves: The Best Small, Compact, and Tiny Wood Stoves

 It might have been the case some years back, but not anymore.
 With the improvement of mini wood stoves to provide energy-efficient and clean heating solutions for tiny spaces, much of the hassle has been sorted.

-Nonetheless, mini wood stoves are not made equal.
-Some are ideal for cabins, others for RVs, while others are capable of heating much larger areas.
-In this review, we will do a roundup of different picks to help you choose one that matches your needs.
+However, not all mini wood stoves are equal.
+Some are ideal for cabins, others for RVs, and still others can heat much larger areas.
+In this review, we will round up different picks to help you choose one that matches your needs.

 • Output: 8,000-18,000 BTU